7 Best Infrared Thermometers of 2026

 Pros

-• Over 115,000 Amazon reviews — the second most validated non-contact thermometer in this roundup
+- Over 16,000 Amazon reviews at 4.5 stars and an Amazon's Choice badge — one of the most validated non-contact thermometers in this roundup

-• 3-color fever alarm display and silent mode make it practical for both daytime and nighttime use
+- 3-color fever alarm display and silent night mode make it practical for both daytime and nighttime use

-• Consistent 1-second readings backed by clinical testing per manufacturer documentation
+- Consistent 1-second readings backed by clinical testing per manufacturer documentation, at a price consistently under $20

 Cons